-- Melt the coconut oil, shea butter and candelilla wax (or beeswax) in the bowl, stirring constantly until melted.
+- Melt the coconut oil, shea butter and candelilla wax (or beeswax) in the bowl, stirring regularly throughout until melted.

 - Remove from heat but keep the bowl over the still-hot water to keep the mixture melted, then add in the vitamin E oil and stir through.

-- Add in the peppermint essential oil (a few drops at a time to find an amount that’s good for you – test a tiny amount on your arm to make sure the scent is to your liking) and stir through.
+- Add the essential oil you’ll be using, a few drops at a time to find an amount that’s good for you (test a tiny amount on your arm to make sure the scent is to your liking), and stir through.

-- Then immediately begin transferring the hot mixture into your empty lip balm containers using the dropper.
-This must be done quickly as the mixture will start to harden as soon as it’s removed from the heat.
+- Immediately begin transferring the hot mixture into your empty lip balm containers using a teaspoon.
+This must be done quickly as the mixture will start to harden as soon as it’s removed from heat.

-- Once filled, let the tubes/containers sit at room temperature for several hours until completely cooled (they should have hardened), then place the lids on and store them in places where they’ll be on-hand to use when needed (I keep one in my backpack, one in my handbag, one in my purse, one in my bathroom, etc.).
+- Once filled, let the containers sit at room temperature for several hours until completely cool, then place the lids on and store in places where they’ll be on-hand to use when needed (I keep one in my backpack, one in my handbag, one in my purse, and one in my bathroom).
 Glass or tin containers are a preferred option to store this lip balm in, as plastic leaches chemicals into whatever’s stored inside, particularly if stored for long periods of time, or if the contents are fatty or hot.